codata/drum-constants/README.md

 ## Findings / Progress

+### November 2021
+- Update the JSON format to facilitate parsing (using arrays instead of hash)
+- Implemented simple static HTML site from JSON (using (Eleventy)<https://www.11ty.dev/>)

 ### October 2021
-- Added units exprfessions in [UCUM](https://ucum.org) formats and URL from the [Units of Measurements](https://github.com/units-of-measurement) project
+- Added units expressions in [UCUM](https://ucum.org) formats and URL from the [Units of Measurements](https://github.com/units-of-measurement) project

 ### August/September 2021
 - A python utility was developed to parse the google sheet and generate a initial JSON output